DeeptradeProtocol/sui-deepbook-wrapper-package/docs/DESIGN.md

 - **Immediately executed portions**: Charged at the taker fee rate
 - **Live/unfilled portions**: Charged at the maker fee rate and added to unsettled fees

+### Fee Estimation Strategy

+When estimating fees for users, the wrapper calculates the protocol fee assuming the order will be fully executed as a taker order, then applies the user's discount rate to this estimated amount.
+This approach provides users with a fee upper limit, preventing scenarios where they would have to pay more than the displayed amount.
+The actual fee charged is then adjusted based on the actual execution status of their order.

 ### Fee Configuration

 - Fee rates (both taker and maker for both fee types) are specified per pool in the `TradingFeeConfig`